TheRealFREDP3D/BanditCLI/README.md

 3. Once connected, you can enter commands in the terminal input field
 4. Use the "Disconnect" button to close the SSH connection

+### Command History

+- Use the up/down arrow keys in the command input field to navigate through command history
+- Command history is persistent across sessions
+- History is automatically saved and loaded

 ### Level Navigation

 In the Level Info tab: